joyousj/Syllabus-Java022815/README.md

 + INSERT, UPDATE, DELETE clauses
 + database joins

-Project: Add database functionality to the store app from week 4
+Project: Add store functionality to card game application from week 6.
+Use a database to store user account information, including transactions, games bought, high scores, and some basic stats for each game.

 ----------------------------------------------------